pgaskin/push-signed-commits/README.md

 ### Compatibility

 This action follows semantic versioning.
 Release tags are immutable.
 You can pin it to an exact tag since a working version should continue to work for as long as the node version is supported, as it uses core git functionality and the GitHub API is unlikely to change.

+The library also follows semantic versioning, but only the default exports in `index.ts` are covered.

 ### Security